erikbergh/interpretable_dim_reduction/readme.md

 array([[0.3997428 ],[0.25298584],[0.34727138]], dtype=float32)
 <br><br>
 Supports this.
-Now equipped with this knowledge, we can plot the reduction with the original Y-axis as color.
-As one can do with all dimension reduction techniques.
+Now equipped with this knowledge, we can plot the reduction with the original Y-axis as color, As one can do with all dimension reduction techniques.
 Let's also add the influence of the Y-axis in the background.
-This is done by calculating the transformation over a mesh:
+This is done by calculating the transformation over a mesh.
+This is done by approximating the transformation at each point by distance to the gaussian centers in reduced space.
+The exact transformation is just known at the gaussian centers, one can plot these instead of the mesh grid, but it provides a worse visualization.
 <br>

  ```python